Netsrfr/justinsNiftyScripts/Reference/filesystem.md

 List disks, note the device to extend, and if it is a disk or a partition.
 > `lsblk`
 > Example: /dev/nvme0n1
+>
 > ![diskWithPartitions](./img/diskWithPartitions.png)

 Identify the filesystem
 > `df -hT`

-Grow partition and resize the volume.
+Grow the partition.
+> If resizing a disk, skip this step.
+>
 > `growpart /dev/nvme0n1 1`

 Resize the volume